 Due to the scale of our operations, Warakirri Cropping has entered into a national procurement agreement for our farming supply requirements.
-This means that 90% of our farming inputs, including but not limited to fertiliser, seed and other agricultural chemicals, are sourced from one large-scale Australian domiciled supplier of agricultural products.
-The remaining 10% of farming inputs are sourced from alternative Australian domiciled suppliers in situations where our requirements cannot be met under our national procurement agreement, for example due to product unavailability.
+For FY 2023, approximately 90% of our farming inputs, including but not limited to fertiliser, seed and other agricultural chemicals, are sourced from one large-scale Australian domiciled supplier of agricultural products.
+The remaining 10% of farming inputs include those that are sourced on an ad-hoc basis from alternative local Australian domiciled suppliers in situations where our requirements cannot be met under our national procurement agreement, for example due to product unavailability.